albertomh/Nacar/docs/Tests.md

 # Tests

-A full suite of unit tests is held under `/tests/`.
-To run it, install the dev requirements with  `pip3 install -r requirements/dev.txt` and run `pytest` from the project root.
+A suite of unit & integration tests is held under `/tests/`.
+To run it, install the dev requirements with  `pip3 install -r requirements/dev.txt` and run
+`pytest` from the project root.

 ## Running tests from PyCharm